gbrlfaria/rune-breaker/README.md

 d2 = (area(circle) - area(ellipse)) / area(circle)
 ```

-The resulting score is the arithmetic mean of these two metrics.
+The resulting score is one minus the arithmetic mean of these two metrics.
 ```
-score = (d1 + d2) / 2
+score = 1 - (d1 + d2) / 2
 ```

-By doing so, the closer a contour is to a perfect circle, the closer the score will be to zero.
-The more distinct, the closer it will get to 1.
+By doing so, the closer a contour is to a perfect circle, the closer the score will be to one.
+The more distinct, the closer it will get to zero.

-##### Arrow center
+##### Output
-The fourth and last step consists in determining the center of the arrow.
-The algorithm computes the centroid of each enclosing ellipse among the selected contours and returns their average.
-If there are no contours, it returns the center of the search region instead, which makes the operation much more reliable.
+The figure below shows the filtered candidates, the best contour among them, and the coordinate returned by the algorithm.

 ![Arrow center](./docs/selected_contours.png)

 Of course, there are errors associated with this algorithm.
 Sometimes, the operation yields false positives due to the obfuscation, causing the center of the arrow to be defined incorrectly.
 In some cases, these errors are significant enough to prevent the arrow from being in the output image, as we will see next.
 Nevertheless, these cases are rather uncommon and have a small impact on the accuracy of the model.

+##### The next search region
 Finally, as we have previously mentioned, the coordinate returned by the algorithm is then used to define the next search region, as shown below.

 <p align="center">